 - Disclosures where the therapist believes serious harm may befall a child.

-- Disclosures that would leave the therapist liable to civil or criminal court procedure if not disclosed (eg. threats of terrorism).
+- Disclosures that would leave the therapist liable to criminal court procedure if not disclosed (eg. threats of terrorism).

-- A disclosure that you are intending to take your own life.
+- If you disclose that you are planning to take your own life (not simply thinking about it)

 Action would only be taken with your prior knowledge and only to people who absolutely needed to know (e.g. your GP).